lgmorand/hackaton-intelligent-app/docs/workshop.md

 tags: azure, azure openai, azure bing web, azure cognitive search, cosmosdb, azure container apps
 ---

 # Build a multi-tasking assistant with Azure OpenAI

 ## Introduction

-Welcome to this hands-on lab where you are going to play with Azure and create your own multi-task assistant.
-Please read **carefully** any line of this lab as it will guide you to success.

-## Introduction